mattkinnersley/techwaffle/content/markdown/make-your-own-blog-part-2.md

 ---
-title: "Make Your Own Blog - Part 1"
+title: "Make Your Own Blog - Part 2"
-subtitle: "Making a Blog with NextJS, Mailchimp and Google Analytics"
+subtitle: "Setting up a Nextjs Blog and Deploying It With Vercel"
-excerpt: "Starting a blog is a great way to get your thoughts down on paper and out into the world.
-It helps to consolidate ideas, document your learning and then share it all with others."
+excerpt: "Setting up a new NextJS project couldn't be easier.
+Creating a new app is as simple as a single command in your terminal and deploying it with Vercel is the easiest way to have seamless continuous integration for any React app."
 date: "2021-01-20T10:10:01.152Z"
 author: "Matt Kinnersley"
 ---